sarsamurmu/reboost/docs/configurations.md

 **Tips**
 - If you are using CommonJS as your default module style, use mode `1`.
 - If you are using ES modules with CommonJS modules
-  - Use mode `1` if you don't care about live binding.
+  - Use mode `1` if you don't mind live binding.
   - Use mode `2` if you want to use CommonJS and also want live binding.
 - If you know that every module you are using in your project are ES modules (including your dependencies), use mode `0`.
 It will increase the performance.